pshah116/Electronics-R-US/README.md

 • **In 2022, loyalty members had a higher AOV ($244.79) vs. non-loyalty members ($214.11)**, despite non-loyalty peaking at **$345.28 in 2020**. **Loyalty AOV rose steadily from 2019–2021, with a slight dip in 2022**, but still outperformed non-loyalty members. **Non-loyalty members** have **consistently declined in AOV since 2020**.

-• **Loyalty sign-ups surged from ~2,000 in 2019 to ~17,000 in 2021**, outpacing non-loyalty growth that year.
-While **2022 saw slower growth**, loyalty still brought in more new customers.
+•**Loyalty sign-ups surged by 946% from ~1,600 in 2019 to ~16,700 in 2021**, vastly outpacing the 11% growth in non-loyalty sign-ups.
+While **2022 saw slower growth, loyalty still attracted 13.4% more new users than non-loyalty members that year**.

 ![2025-07-08_12h37_58](https://github.com/user-attachments/assets/44d98007-7e48-4d56-9dd3-c3155de3e374)